Track Etiquette: 10 Rules For Runners & Walkers

 If you’re a frequent track runner, you know that there’s also a fun energy on a track.
 I love it, especially when I see the same runners consistently.
 There are also lots of walkers at the track who enjoy the safety and/or flat surface.

-But, track can be crowded, especially during COVID times since many gyms are closed or have restrictions.
-And as the weather warms up, more and more people move their workouts to the outdoors.
+But, the track can get crowded and as the weather gets REALLY warm, more and more people move their workouts to the outdoors.
 Some people go to the track to walk, others to do specific running workouts and others do bodyweight workouts and HIIT style workouts on the track.
-When you get a lot of people doing different workouts in one spot, it’s important to be self aware so everyone can workout happy and safely.
+And when you get a lot of people doing different workouts in one spot, it’s important to be self aware so everyone can workout happy and safely.

 Before using any track, be sure to look at the posted rules if they have them.
-Some tracks are actually owned by schools, so be careful when going during school hours if they have practice.
+Some tracks are actually owned by schools, so be mindful of going during school hours or immediately after since many will use the track for practices.
 And remember, some tracks aren’t open to the public, e.g. at some private universities.
 So, read the rules at any track before you lace up and run.
 All of the below are general rules of thumb – some tracks may have other guidelines.